rtm516/GeyserMC-wiki/Setup.md

 3. If you want to use the GUI, double-click the jar file and all the necessary files for Geyser will be created.
 3. If you want to use the console, create a new bat or startup script, similar to the one you'd use for a Bukkit server, and take a look at [this](Creating-a-Startup-Script) page for what to put into it.
 4. Run the startup script/bat, and all the necessary files for Geyser will be created.
+5. Configure any needed options in the Geyser config.
+A description of all options of the config can be found on the [Understanding the Config](https://github.com/GeyserMC/Geyser/wiki/Understanding-the-Config) page.

 Once you're done, open up Minecraft: Bedrock Edition and in the **Friends** tab, Geyser should show up there.
 If it does not show up, just add your IPv4 as an external server.